Lutein benefit

 The second is that I don't like being sick, I hate swallowing pills and abhor consulting doctors; is that so unusual?
 Thus, if I have to adapt my taste and train my tongue, so be it I will discipline myself and do it.

-A recent example is a life-long indifference to broad beans; perhaps the first and only time I had them they were old or was my tongue was just untrained?
+A recent example is a life-long indifference to broad beans; perhaps the first and only time I had them they were old or was my tongue just untrained?
 They tasted awful.

 There happens to be a very high incidence of Parkinson's disease in our area; in fact it is fastest growing neurological disease in the whole world.
 On discovering that they have a very high level of naturally occurring L-Dopa it did not take long for me to find out how to plant broad beans.
 Now I find to my surprise that straight from the garden they are perfectly delicious.